backpacking

 We got lucky that we could book two huts - Lakes of the Clouds and Mizpah Spring - only one month in advance.
 Apparently, someone cancelled their reservation and I was quick enough to take advantage of it.

 Huts are located relatively close to each other which earns them popularity among hikers of different skill levels.
-Each hut provides their facilities such as restrooms and dining tables to any thru-hiker during the day.
+Each hut provides facilities such as restrooms and dining tables to any thru-hiker during the day.
 On top of that, overnight guests can also enjoy a refreshing lemonade.

 Dinner time is probably the best time to be in a hut as staff, comprised of adventurous young people in their 20s, always ensure they treat their guests with delicious meals as well as personal stories and plays.

 Part of why food tastes so good at a hut is because staff literally carry it in on their shoulders for a few miles as there are no roads to get it delivered by motorized vehicles.
 At the beginning of each season, a helicopter takes all heavy supplies - fuel, detergents, napkins, toilet paper, etc. - to each hut.
-However staff replenish supplies of fresh food such as meat, eggs, fruits and vegetables daily or a few times per week depending on a number of guests.
-Staff also carry out all garbage that cannot be composed at a hut by using these wooden packboards.
+However, staff replenish supplies of fresh food such as meat, eggs, fruits and vegetables daily or a few times per week depending on the number of guests.
+Staff also carry out all garbage that cannot be collected at a hut by using these wooden packboards.

 When planning a hut-to-hut hiking trip to the Presidential Range I highly relied on the AMC's White Mountains Guide.
-It turned out to be a very comprehensive book with very detailed and precise maps that equip you with all information you could possibly need when hiking in the White Mountains.
+It turned out to be a very comprehensive book with very detailed and precise maps that equip you with all the information you could possibly need when hiking in the White Mountains.

-As we only had one car, we parked it at the end of a three-day hiking route, and took a shuttle bus to the toe of Mount Washington.
+As we only had one car, we parked it at the end of a three-day hiking route and took a shuttle bus to the toe of Mount Washington.
 The shuttle service was quite pricey (a bit over $20 per person), but there was no alternative for us.

 The entire hiking route was about 13.7 miles / 22 km which Google suggests can be done in five hours.
 Well, maybe, however since we didn't want to rush but rather enjoy being in the mountains, it took us three days to complete the entire trek.

 The most challenging part of the route was on the first day as we were supposed to do about 4,000 ft / 1,200 m of elevation gain.
-We took the Ammonoosuc Ravine trail that follows Ammonoosuc river, the shortest yet the steepest trail to the summit of Mount Washington (only 4.7 miles / 7.5 km from one-way).
+We took the Ammonoosuc Ravine trail that follows the Ammonoosuc River, the shortest yet the steepest trail to the summit of Mount Washington (only 4.7 miles / 7.5 km from one-way).

 It does not seem difficult at all for the first hour or so until you reach the pool with a beautiful waterfall.

 For the next few hours, you'll realize why this trail is rated strenuous as you'll be climbing up a steep mountain where this water is falling from.
-Take pauses to rest and enjoy a great scenery.
+Take pauses to rest and enjoy the great scenery.

 As you gain elevation, you'll notice that trees are becoming shorter and shorter until they become dwarfs or almost disappear.